-- Work closely with the Met Office and Natural Hazards Partnership so that we obtain early warning that wildfire risk is elevated/severe/extreme.
-We also monitor the Daily Hazard Assessment. - Monitor the Met Office Fire Severity Index (FSI). - Provide wildfire prevention and preparedness advice to residents, businesses and visitors in line with our Wildfire Communication Plan. - Create and review detailed fire plans for sites that are considered at highest risk of wildfires. - Utilise a wildfire scoresheet in partnership with Northumberland National Park Authority and Natural England, subsequently published by the Uplands Management Group. - Chair the NFCC Wildfire Group sharing good practice for wildfire prevention, preparedness and response around the UK. - Facilitate the multiagency Northumberland Fire Group. www.northumberland.gov.uk/Fire/Group.aspx - Provide Specialist Personal Protective Equipment for all Community Risk and Response personnel. - Maintain four specialist wildfire hub stations. - Train Wildfire Support Officers to support locally. - Train and provide National Wildfire Tactical Advisors. - Work in Partnership to support the sharing of assets.
-Support Northumberland County Council Climate Change Action Plan 2021-23.
+- Work closely with the Met Office and Natural Hazards Partnership so that we obtain early warning when wildfire risk is elevated/severe/extreme.
+We also monitor the Daily Hazard Assessment. - Monitor the Met Office Fire Severity Index (FSI). - Provide wildfire prevention and preparedness advice to residents, businesses and visitors in line with our Wildfire Communication Plan. - Create and review detailed fire plans for sites that are considered at highest risk of wildfires. - Utilise a wildfire scoresheet in partnership with Northumberland National Park Authority and Natural England, subsequently published by the Uplands Management Group. - Chair the NFCC Wildfire Group sharing good practice for wildfire prevention, preparedness and response around the UK. - Facilitate the multiagency Northumberland Fire Group. www.northumberlandfireandrescue.gov.uk/fire-group - Provide Specialist Personal Protective Equipment for all Community Risk and Response personnel. - Maintain four specialist wildfire hub stations. - Train Wildfire Support Officers to support locally. - Train and provide National Wildfire Tactical Advisors. - Work in Partnership to support the sharing of assets. - Support Northumberland County Council Climate Change Action Plan 2021-23.

-- Design and implement an annual wildfire exercise to test the response to wildfire incidents, which will aim to include partner agencies and neighbouring Fire & Rescue Services. - Use the wildfire risk scoresheets developed with our partners to obtain a more detailed and localised understanding of wildfire risk across Northumberland. - Work with colleagues at Northumberland County Council to help develop plans for planting the Great Northumberland Forest.
+- Design and implement an annual wildfire exercise to test the response to wildfire incidents, which will aim to include partner agencies and neighbouring Fire & Rescue Services. - Use the wildfire risk scoresheets developed with our partners to obtain a more detailed and localised understanding of wildfire risk across Northumberland. - Work with colleagues at Northumberland County Council to help develop plans for planting the Great Northumberland Forest. - Undertake a wildfire vehicle/equipment review to ensure continued effective response to wildfire incidents within Northumberland.